becomingtechsis/A-Restaurant-s-Blueprint/README.md

 The aim of this analysis is to help new restaurants in deciding their theme, menus, cuisine, cost, location etc. For maximum profit.
 It also aims at finding similarities between neighborhoods of Bangalore on the basis of food and audit.
 For this analysis report, I’ll be using Bangalore City as our report location.
 Bangalore City is a place with a very small population in the province of Karnataka, India which is located in the continent/region of Asia.

 ### After thinking critically, five questions needs answers:
-1. How familiar is the client's Restaurant Type in the Asia Food Market?
+1. How familiar is the client's Restaurant Type in Bangalore Food Market?
-2. What are the Location options?
+2. What are the Location options in Bangalore city?
-3. What is the Average cost of an average asian resident?
+3. What is the Average cost of an average Bangalore resident?
-4. Who are the Top competitors of the Restaurant type in the Asia Food Market?
+4. Who are the Top competitors of the Restaurant type in the Bangalore Food Market?
 5. What Business Facilities should be added in the startup planning to aid maximum profit?

 ## Data Sourcing